Christopher Pearse Cranch: Biography

 His poetry was published in The Harbinger and The Dial among other publications.
 He sent "Enosis", which Hazen Carpenter noted as perhaps Cranch's most well-known poem, to Emerson for The Dial on March 2, 1840.

+Cranch left the ministry to focus on a career in the arts and spent about 20 years in Italy and France studying and practicing painting.
 As an artist, Cranch painted landscapes similar to the work of Thomas Cole, the Hudson River School, and the Barbizon school in France.
 In one foray into historical painting, Cranch depicted the burning of P. T. Barnum's American Museum in New York City.
 Later in life, Cranch painted scenes from Venice and Italy.
 Cranch's caricatures of Emerson were later bound as Illustrations of the New Philosophy: Guide.
 Perhaps his most well-remembered and recognized artwork is a hand-drawn caricature illustrating Emerson's concept of the "transparent eyeball".
 In 1850, he was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1864.

+In 1863, Cranch returned to the United States with his family, including his wife Elizabeth De Windt.
+Their son George enlisted in the Union Army during the Civil War and was killed shortly thereafter.
+Cranch spent the last couple decades of his life in Cambridge, Massachusetts, and contributed to publications like Harper's, The Atlantic, Putnam's, and Lippincott's as well as publishing three books of poetry.
 He died at his home in Cambridge on January 20, 1892, and was buried at Mount Auburn Cemetery in Massachusetts.